 How do I know if I have hearing loss?

-To determine whether or not you are suffering from hearing loss, you should make an appointment with an audiologist and undergo a hearing test.
+Some people have noticed that the signs of hearing difficulty may be very apparent – you may realize that you have a reduced ability to communicate, especially in large groups, or find conversations are difficult to follow.
+If you think that you might be suffering from hearing loss, it is important to seek the help of a professional to ensure that the symptoms are not a sign of another ailment of disease.
+To determine whether or not you are suffering from hearing loss, you should make an appointment with an audiologist for a hearing test.
 He or she will be able to fully assess your hearing ability.
-Some people have noticed that the signs of hearing difficulty may be very apparent – you may realize that you have a reduced ability to communicate especially in large groups or find that conversations are difficult to follow.
-If you think that you might be suffering from hearing loss, it is important to seek the help of a professional, to ensure that the symptoms are not a sign of another ailment of disease.

 What are the signs of hearing loss?

-The first, most commonly recognized sign of hearing loss is difficulty with everyday conversations either in face to face situations or using the telephone.
-You may find that people are ‘mumbling’, miss pieces of information, or ask people to repeat themselves more often.
+The first, most commonly recognized sign of hearing loss is difficulty with everyday conversations either face-to-face or over the phone.
+You may find that people are “mumbling,” miss pieces of information, or ask people to repeat themselves more often.
 Some people also find that they have to turn up the volume on their entertainment to hear the sound properly.
-There are many signs of hearing loss, and quite often, they can be spotted by those around you family, friends, and colleagues.
+These signs are often spotted by those around you before you notice them yourself.

 Are there multiple types of hearing loss?